regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 Since I first published the article __.Resources.Match__ and __metadata__ have landed!
 Think of what's coming ahead at this pace!

 ### Use cases
-There's plenty of use case to think about.
+There's plenty of use cases to think about.

 Of course a __gallery__ comes to mind or a __carousel__, using the Front Matter metadata techniques for adding an image description or a carousel slide text and title.